zulip/zulip/templates/zerver/help/resolve-a-topic.md

   human users will likely only send messages to the resolved topic.
 * [Integrations](/integrations) will usually send new messages to the original topic (`example topic`) after a topic is resolved.
-This is useful for alerting integrations, where a repeat alert might have a different cause.
-You can mark the topic as resolved as normal once you've investigated the situation.
+This is useful for alerting integrations, where a repeating alert might have a different cause.
+You can mark the resolved topic as normal once you've investigated the situation.
-* Users can still send messages to a topic after it is resolved; this is important for thank you messages as well as to discuss whether the topic was incorrectly marked as resolved.
+* Users can still send messages to a resolved topic; this is important for _"thank you"_ messages and to discuss whether the topic was incorrectly marked as resolved.

 ## Related articles